The 30th Anniversary Ipswich Building Society

-Ipswich Building Society is celebrating 30 years in Halesworth, with three years at their ‘new’ premises in the Thoroughfare.
+Ipswich Building Society celebrated 30 years in Halesworth in 2013, with three years at their ‘new’ premises in the Thoroughfare.

 First located at 6 Market Place in 1983, this building still bears the “Ipswich Building Society” plaque above the door to this day.
 The move to the Thoroughfare created more much-needed space and improved accessibility.